varigence/docs/bimlflex/user-guide/data-vault-standards.md

 #### Hash Algorithm

-- Support all major hash algorithms with `SHA1` the default.
+- Support all major hash algorithms with `SHA1` as the default.
 Other options by changing the `HashAlgorithm` setting to one of the following values `MD5`, `SHA1`, `SHA256`, `SHA512`.
-- Previous SSIS versions of BimlFlex created a different hash for Unicode characters. `UseSqlCompatibleHash` and `UseSqlCompatibleRowHash` provided for backward compatibility that not to be used for new implementations.
+- Previous SSIS versions of BimlFlex created a different hash for Unicode characters. `UseSqlCompatibleHash` and `UseSqlCompatibleRowHash` provides for backward compatibility that should not to be used for new implementations.
-- Support for `binary` and `text` hash depending on your requirements and can be configured by changing the `HashBinary` setting.
+- Support for `binary` and `text` hash representation depending on your requirements and can be configured by changing the `HashBinary` setting.
 It is recommended to use binary hashing.
+With Binary hashing the hash value is stored in its native binary form, requiring half the storage space compared to the string hexadecimal representation.
-- Performance setting `AddRowHashKeyIndex` will add an index to the `Staging` table on the `RowHashKey` to optimise the Hub ETL SSIS packages.
+- Performance setting `AddRowHashKeyIndex` will add an index to the `Staging` table on the `RowHashKey` to optimize the Hub ETL SSIS packages.

 #### Hash Collision

+When using hash values to represent the value of something else, an Integration Key or a row checksum, there is a small risk that two source values generate the same hash value.
+This would result in a hash collision.

+When two integration keys hash to the same target hash a potential effect could be that only the first would be loaded to the Data Vault Hub, with the first Integration Key value.
+Attributes that relate to the 2 keys would be confused and colocated.

+Row hashing is used to detect changes in rows, all row columns/attributes are combined into a single hash value. when that valeu changes there is a change in one or more of the attributes, when it is the same the rows are the same.
+If a collision occur here, the new version of the row (with the new changes) would not be persisted in the target as it would not be identified as a change.

-- TODO: Design and document a hash collision strategy.
+TODO: Add hash collision strategy and architecture

 #### Hash Settings